StrangerealIntel/CyberThreatIntel/Pakistan/APT/Transparent Tribe/22-01-20/analysis.md

   + [Ressources](#Ressources)

 <h2>Malware analysis <a name="Malware-analysis"></a></h2>
-<h6> The initial vector is from a decoy document probably shared from a spear-phishing, this document have two links for download additionnal informations.
-The both maldoc , this use a macro for extract and execute the PE file depends on the version of the operating system.</h6>
+<h6>The initial vector is from a decoy document probably shared from a spear-phishing (a copy of the content can be viewed <a href="https://github.com/StrangerealIntel/CyberThreatIntel/blob/master/Pakistan/APT/Transparent%20Tribe/22-01-20/Content_Decoy.txt">here</a>), this document have two links for download additionals informations.
+The both maldoc , this uses a macro for extract and executes the PE file depends on the version of the operating system.</h6>

 ```vb
 Sub unMoferzip(Fname As Variant, FileNameFolder As Variant)